OGMAvision/indi-openogma/README.md

 The driver includes an intelligent **one-shot upgrade** mechanism that automatically attempts to upgrade the device to the best available protocol:

 - **Automatic Detection**: During idle periods (every 5 minutes), the driver checks if a better protocol is available
-- **FRAMED Priority**: If currently using LEGACY or TEXT, attempts to upgrade to FRAMED protocol
+- **FRAMED Priority**: If currently using TEXT, attempts to upgrade to FRAMED protocol
 - **Silent Operation**: Upgrades happen transparently without user intervention
 - **Fail-Safe**: If upgrade fails, driver continues with the current working protocol
 - **No Interruption**: Upgrades only occur when the filter wheel is idle (not moving)